WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction/README.md

 # Sentiment Analysis for Event-Driven Stock Prediction
-Use NLP to predict stock price movement based on news from Reuters, we need the following 5 steps:
+Use natural-language processing (NLP) to predict stock price movement based on Reuters News, we need the following 5 steps:

 1. Data Collection